j-bellavance/AnalogSwitches/README.md

 # AnalogSwitches
-An array of variable switches connected via Voltage Dividers (See MyKeypad's Tutorial to learn more)
+An array of variable switches connected via Voltage Dividers (the Tutorial to learn more)

-I will add examples later this month.